Barcelona thrash leaders Real Madrid

 It is surely too late for a title challenge, but this landmark result shows Barca are back - and could be in contention for the big trophies next season.

 They blew Real Madrid away for their first Clasico win in three years and biggest league win at the Bernabeu since 2015.
-The impressive Ousmane Dembele set up the opening two goals, headers by Aubameyang and Araujo.
+The impressive Dembele, booed by his own fans just weeks ago after failing to leave in January, set up the opening two goals.

 Araujo had been chosen to start at right-back instead of Dani Alves to deal with the threat of Vinicius Jr, but ended up on the scoresheet himself.